George C. Edwards: Legislative record

 In 2016, legislation was introduced in the Maryland Senate (SB 361) that would require the disclosure of fracking chemicals during a liability suit involving harm or injury to persons from gas drilling and fracking operations.
 The bill also required higher insurance coverage for gas companies.
 Edwards introduced amendments that would reduce the liability insurance requirements and limit chemical disclosure.
 After several days of public outcry from his district, including letters and emails from more than 350 citizens and businesses, Edwards withdrew the amendments.
 The final bill passed out of the Senate.

 In October 2021, he was one of five Maryland state legislators from Garrett, Allegany and Washington counties who sent a pair of letters to West Virginia officials asking about annexation of Western Maryland to West Virginia.
-These letters caused a local uproar, with Allegany County officials calling the request a political stunt, an embarrassment and unneeded distraction.
+These letters where denounced by the Allegany County Board of Commissioners President Jake Shade (who was also running against one of the lawmakers in the primaries), calling the request a political stunt, an embarrassment and unneeded distraction.
 Following criticism from local officials and some constituents, Edwards and Delegate Jason Buckel issued a letter withdrawing support for the secession proposal.